 A lot of people wonder what kind of jobs they can do whilst on a Working Holiday Visa (417) or Work and Holiday Visa (462) in Australia.
 And more importantly, what kind of salary they can expect!
-In order to help you to find out, we have asked other backpackers, to tell us about their current jobs and salaries.
+In order to help you to find out, we have asked other backpackers to tell us about their current jobs and salaries.
 This will help you to get a better idea about what kind of jobs you can do during your trip in Australia and the salaries you can expect.
-For confidentiality purposes, we have changed the names of the people in our survey.

-The Working Holiday Visa allows you to work in all sorts of jobs and in all kinds of fields while in Australia.
+The Working Holiday Visa is a visa for young people (18 to 30 or 18 to 35 depending on your nationality) that allows you to work in all sorts of jobs and in all fields while in Australia.
 Indeed, there is no restriction on the kind of jobs you can do on this visa.
-This visa allows you to work full time for the same employer, or part time or even casual.
+This visa allows you to work full-time for the same employer, part time or even casual.
+Seasonal jobs, fruit picking, shop jobs, more qualified jobs…Everything is possible.

-Among the most popular jobs for backpackers, you find hospitality (restaurants, cleaning, etc.) and also the agricultural sector, which is perfect to renew your visa.
+Thanks to this visa, you can work full-time for the same employer for a maximum of one year under certain conditions.
+Among the most popular jobs for backpackers, you find hospitality (restaurants, cleaning, etc.) and also the agricultural sector, which serves to renew your Working Holiday Visa.